v-iashin/video_features/README.md

 ## VGGish

+The [VGGish](https://research.google/pubs/pub45611/) feature extraction mimics the procedure provided in the [TensorFlow repository](https://github.com/tensorflow/models/tree/0b3a8abf095cb8866ca74c2e118c1894c0e6f947/research/audioset/vggish).
+Specifically, the VGGish model was pre-trained on [AudioSet](https://research.google.com/audioset/).
+The extracted features are from pre-classification layer after activation.
+The feature tensor will be 128-d and correspond to 0.96 sec of the original video.
+Interestingly, this might be represented as 24 frames of a 25 fps video.
+Therefore, you should expect `Ta x 128` features, where `Ta = duration / 0.96`.

 The extraction of VGGish features is implemeted as a wrapper of the TensorFlow implementation.
+See [Credits](#credits).

 ### Set up the Environment for VGGish
 Setup `conda` environment.
 Requirements are in file `conda_env_vggish.yml`